Multi-task learning: Applications

+Algorithms for multi-task optimization span a wide array of real-world applications.
+Recent studies highlight the potential for speed-ups in the optimization of engineering design parameters by conducting related designs jointly in a multi-task manner.
+In machine learning, the transfer of optimized features across related data sets can enhance the efficiency of the training process as well as improve the generalization capability of learned models.
+In addition, the concept of multi-tasking has led to advances in automatic hyperparameter optimization of machine learning models and ensemble learning.

+Applications have also been reported in cloud computing, with future developments geared towards cloud-based on-demand optimization services that can cater to multiple customers simultaneously.
+Recent work has additionally shown applications in chemistry.
+In addition, some recent works have applied multi-task optimization algorithms in industrial manufacturing.

 Mathematics

 Reproducing Hilbert space of vector valued functions (RKHSvv)

 The MTL problem can be cast within the context of RKHSvv (a complete inner product space of vector-valued functions equipped with a reproducing kernel).
 In particular, recent focus has been on cases where task structure can be identified via a separable kernel, described below.
 The presentation here derives from Ciliberto et al., 2015.